exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

      ```
    - The program checks the `condition`.
 If it's true, it executes the code within the first block (`THEN`); if the condition is false, it executes the code within the second block (`ELSE`).

+3. **...ELSEIF...:**
+   - The `ELSEIF` condition can be added before the `ELSE` instruction to check another condition.
+The `ELSIF` condition will be tested only if all the previous `IF` and `ELSEIF` condition were false.
+   - In a `IF...THEN...ELSE...ENDIF` structure, the `ELSEIF` condition can be added many times, following this structure:

+     ```basic
+     IF condition1 THEN
+         # Code to execute if the condition1 is true
+     ELSEIF condition2 THEN  # optional
+         # Code to execute if the condition1 is false but condition2 is true
+     ELSEIF condition3 THEN  # optional
+         # Code to execute if condition1 and condition2 are false but condition3 is true
+     ELSE
+         # Code to execute if all the previous condition are false
+     ENDIF
+     ```
+   - If more than one `ELSEIF` condition is true, only the first one will be executed.
+   - The `ELSEIF` instruction can be used even without an `ELSE` instruction, as in the following example.

 Here's an example of both structures in action:

 ```basic